Philipp-Sc/llm-fraud-detection/README.md

 # Outlook
-- **rust-bert-fraud-detection** can be improved by finding a better set of [topics/fraud indicators](https://github.com/Philipp-Sc/rust-bert-fraud-detection/blob/main/package/src/build/mod.rs) to be extracted and used for the classification.
+- **rust-bert-fraud-detection** may be improved by finding a better set of [topics/fraud indicators](https://github.com/Philipp-Sc/rust-bert-fraud-detection/blob/main/package/src/build/mod.rs) to be extracted and used for the classification.
 - Using a better model for the topic extraction and sentiment prediction should also improve the fraud detection.
 - Replacing the [Random Forest Regressor](https://docs.rs/smartcore/latest/smartcore/ensemble/random_forest_regressor/index.html) with a better model (Neural Network) might also improve the performance.
 - Improving the performance of the [Naive Bayes classifier](https://docs.rs/crate/linfa-bayes/latest), including adjustments to the used count vectorizer.